-- Runtime24 months
+- Runtime30 months

-An eco-region is an area where energy, material and information exchanges occur between various companies and actors to reduce waste and energy/ material consumption.
+An ecoregion is an area where energy, material and information exchanges occur between various companies and actors to reduce waste and energy/ material consumption.
 Each region is centered on an (eco-)industrial park or (eco-)business park, linked to its surroundings by a 4th/ 5th generation district heating/ cooling network.
-The project condensed the knowledge and experience gathered throughout H2020 into a set of three focused tools embedded in selected support actions.
+The project condenses the knowledge and experience gathered throughout H2020 into a set of three focused tools embedded in selected support actions.

 The R-ACES project is an answer to the call EE-6-2019 Business case for industrial waste heat/cold recovery.
 It aims to pave the road for effective energy exchange in industrial clusters across Europe.